Exominiate59/Exominiate59/README.md

 # 💫 Hi, I'm Antoine also known as Exominiate or Gonzalez:
-- 🔭 I’m currently working on My_radar, Organized and My_top<br> - 🎓 Student at Epitech<br> - 📫 How to reach me: antoine.rousselle@epitech.com<br> - 🪖 Passionate about the second world war
+- 🔭 I’m currently working on My_radar, Organized and My_top
+- 🎓 Student at Epitech
+- 📫 How to reach me: antoine.rousselle@epitech.com
+- 🪖 Passionate about the second world war

 ## 🌐 Socials: